BibhaCoder/The-Humble-Investor/README.md

 2) Passively managed (should track an index)

-3) Highly concentrated (should have higher allocation to winning, growing and innovative sectors)
+3) Highly concentrated (should have higher allocation to growing and innovative sectors)

 4) Innovation (should be focused on holding innovative businesses)